 This code is intended to provide both the general principles and the rules covering most situations encountered by CSBs.
 It has as its primary goal the welfare and respect of the individuals and groups with whom CSBs work.
 It is the individual responsibility of each Sexological Bodyworker to aspire to the highest possible standards of conduct.
 CSBs respect and value human, civil and sexual rights, and do not knowingly participate in or condone unfair discriminatory practices.

-The development of a dynamic set of ethical standards for CSBs work-related conduct requires a personal commitment to a lifelong effort to act ethically; to encourage ethical behavior by students, supervisors, supervisees, employees, and colleagues, as appropriate; and to consult with others as needed concerning ethical problems.
-Each Sexological Bodyworker supplements, but does not violate, the Ethics Code’s values and rules on the basis of guidance drawn from personal values, culture, context, and experience.
+The development of a dynamic set of ethical standards for CSB’s work-related conduct requires a personal commitment to a lifelong effort to act ethically; to encourage ethical behaviour by students, supervisors, supervisees, employees, and colleagues, as appropriate; and to consult with others as needed concerning ethical problems.
+Each Sexological Bodyworker supplements, but does not violate, the Code’s values and rules on the basis of guidance drawn from personal values, culture, context, and experience.

 Duties and Obligations Towards Our Clients and Students